-As baptized Catholics who hold the Catholic faith in its entirety, we are in communion with the Holy Father, Pope Francis.
-We pray for him, as well as for our local bishop, in all of our Masses.
+AS BAPTIZED Catholics who hold the Catholic Faith in its entirety, we are in communion with the Holy Father, Pope Francis.
+We pray for him, as well as for our local bishop, in our Masses, Rosaries, and other prayers.

 Our right to defend and promote our doctrinal position — the so-called “strict interpretation” of the binding Catholic dogma, “outside the Church there is no salvation” — has been affirmed by those in authority in the Church.
-This includes our current Holy Father, while in his former capacity as Cardinal Prefect of the Congregation for the Doctrine of the Faith.
+This includes Pope Benedict XVI, while in his capacity as Cardinal Prefect of the Congregation for the Doctrine of the Faith.
 (For documentary proof of this claim, see the letters linked further down[*] on this page.)

 For the professional opinion of a competent canon lawyer on whether or not a loyal disciple of Father Leonard Feeney can be a Catholic in good standing, please see the linked PDF file of a letter from Mr. Peter Vere, J.C.L.

-Some helpful considerations on our status are contained in the following six points.
-These touch upon Father Feeney himself, our Richmond, N.H. community’s Catholicity, and the hierarchy’s view of our doctrinal position:
+Further helpful considerations on our status are contained in the following three points, which touch upon Father Feeney himself, our Richmond, N.H. community’s Catholicity, and the hierarchy’s view of our doctrinal position:

 - Father Feeney died in the good graces of the Church, without even the slightest ecclesiastical censure remaining upon him.
 He did so without having changed his position on “no salvation outside the Church.”
 In fact, he made no doctrinal reversals of any sort.
 Knowing that he maintained his dogmatic “hard line,” Church officials lifted “any censures which may have been incurred” in 1972.
-This is minutely documented in the books Harvard to Harvard and They Fought the Good Fight, neither of which was published at the Center in Richmond.
+This is minutely documented in the books Harvard to Harvard and They Fought the Good Fight, neither of which was published by our community.

 - The Diocese of Worcester now has three religious houses whose members believe and actively defend exactly what we do regarding “no salvation outside the Church.”
 Additionally, they all defend Father Feeney’s good name.
 Those three houses are St. Benedict’s Abbey, St. Ann’s House, and Saint Benedict Center.
 In 2007, Abbot Gabriel Gibbs, O.S.B., the Abbot of St. Benedict’s Abbey, wrote a book defending Father Feeney, Harvard to Harvard.
 Until his death in March of 2010, Abbot Gabriel remained a Benedictine Abbot — a prelate of the Catholic Church — in good standing.

 - Brother Thomas Mary Sennott, who was one of Father Feeney’s original followers, wrote a defense of our doctrinal position in his book, They Fought the Good Fight, which was published in 1987.
 Besides Brother Thomas Mary’s narrative and annotations, the book has long excerpts from Father Feeney’s most pointed writings on “no salvation outside the Church.”
 Significantly, the book bears the Imprimi potest of Bishop Timothy J. Harrington, the Bishop of Worcester.
 (His Excellency granted this on January 15, 1987, thus indicating that the volume is free of doctrinal or moral error.)
-The book is now out of print, but is available on Amazon.com (ISBN #0-9620994-0-6) is back in print.
 Brother Thomas Mary, who is now deceased, had a web site that a friend of his now keeps on line.